Publication according to establishing a network code on harmonised transmission tariff structures for gas 2020

 2,970,430,690 € in Net Connect Germany market area

 Regulated asset base in cost base for the third regulatory period (base year 2015); does not include assets for investment measures according to § 23 Ordinance on Incentive Regulation (ARegV), which are approved for a period after 2017.

 Incl. share of Pipeline companies and leased pipelines.

-Cost of capital are calculated according to § 6-8 Ordinance on Gas Network Tariffs (GasNEV) for the base year 2015.
-Cost of capital include the share of Pipeline companies and leased pipelines.
+Cost of capital is calculated according to § 6-8 Ordinance on Gas Network Tariffs (GasNEV) for the base year 2015.
+Cost of capital includes the share of pipeline companies and leased pipelines.

-a) methodologies to detrmine the initial value of assets
+a) methodologies to determine the initial value of assets

 b) methodologies to re-evaluate the assets

 c) explanations of the evolution of the value of the assets

 d) depreciation periods and amounts per asset type

 a) The capital expenditures are determined on the basis of the historical procurement and manufacturing costs of the asset as evaluated according to German Accounting Principles (HGB).